About 98% of the cyber attacks are deployed over the targeted users with the help of social engineering.

 - Avoid responding to emails that ask for financial information or even username and password.

-- Use phishing incident response tool to report suspicious looking emails.
+- Use a phishing incident response tool to report suspicious looking emails.

-- Always check for the HTTPS in the URL in order to spot if a website is fake or not.
+- Always check for the HTTPS in the URL to spot if a website is fake or not.

-- In case you ever find any stray flash drive, never attach it into your system rather.
+- In case you ever find any stray flash drive, never attach it to your system rather.
 Make sure to get it checked with security admin for viruses on an isolated machine.